Falmouth

 The super-important parking warning:

 Why such a big deal about the parking?
 Prior to 2008, athletes had been permitted to park near the race venue along side streets.
 After the 2007 race, responding to feedback from neighbors (noise) and Main Street merchants (no parking spots left for their morning customers), race organizers worked with town officials to implement a plan where all vehicles must park in specific Falmouth town lots located 0.7 to 1 mile away from the Surf Drive Beach venue.
 You will need to give yourself an extra 15 to 30 minutes riding or walking time to get to the beach.
-The future of this event hinges directly on your following our parking and noise abatement procedures.
+The future of this event hinges directly on your following our parking and noise abatement measures.

 So, where to park?
 First, do not park on any side street in the town unless it is in a marked parking space with a sign allowing visitors to park there.

 Second, do not park on Main Street (Route 28), even in empty spaces!
-The restauranteurs and merchants are supportive of our event, but understandably they could be hurt by a drop in their day’s revenue if Main Street’s parking spots were filled by athletes.
+The restaurateurs and merchants are supportive of our event, but understandably they could be hurt by a drop in their day’s revenue if Main Street’s parking spots were filled by athletes.
 Their support is crucial when the town considers our race application each year.

 The map below shows where to park: in one of the many municipal parking lots within a mile of Surf Drive Beach.
 Below is a map and list, with details and directions.